juliafmorgado/hugo/content/en/post/2025-11-05-Opentelemetry-on-kind.md

 ![](https://blog-imgs-23.s3.amazonaws.com/onboarding-otel3.png)

 ## 4) Deploy a minimal OpenTelemetry Collector

-The collector is a “middleman” meaning your apps send telemetry (traces/metrics/logs) to the collector, and the collector can just log them (for learning) or forward them to a backend (for instance [Dash0](https://www.dash0.com/)).
-Right now, we'll just set the exporter to `debug`, which means it just prints the data to its own logs.
+The Collector acts as a smart middle layer: it receives telemetry signals (traces, metrics, and logs) from your apps, processes them, and exports them either just to logs or to a powerful backend like [Dash0](https://www.dash0.com/).
+For now, we’ll use a simple “debug” exporter to print telemetry straight to the Collector’s logs.

-Create `otel-collector.yaml`:
+Create a file called `otel-collector.yaml`:

 ```
 cat <<EOF >otel-collector.yaml